Gongsun Sheng: Robbing the convoy of birthday gifts

-Gongsun Sheng learns that Liang Shijie, the prefect of Daming, is sending valuables to his father-in-law Grand Tutor Cai Jing in the capital Dongjing as birthday gift.
+Gongsun Sheng learns that Liang Shijie, the prefect of Daming, is sending valuables to his father-in-law Grand Tutor Cai Jing in the capital Dongjing as birthday gifts.
 He rushes to Dongxi Village in Yuncheng County to ask Chao Gai, the village's headman famed for chivalry, to partner him to rob the convoy.
-However, Chao has already gathered Wu Yong, Liu Tang and the three Ruan brothers to plan for the hijack.
-Gongsun makes a row outside Chao's house when he is denied entry.
-Chao comes out to personally admit him and is pleased that he harbours the same design.
+However, Chao has already gathered Wu Yong, Liu Tang and the three Ruan brothers to plan for the heist.
+Gongsun makes a row outside Chao's house when he is denied entry by the headman's retainers.
+Chao comes out to personally admit him into his house and is pleased that he harbors the same design.

-Following Wu Yong's plan, the seven men, disguised as date traders, trick the escorts of the convoy led by Yang Zhi to drink spiked wine at the Yellow Mud Ridge.
-They cart away the valuables when the guards fall over feeling numb in their limbs.
+Following Wu Yong's plan, the seven men, disguised as date traders, trick the escorts of the convoy led by Yang Zhi to down spiked wine at the Yellow Mud Ridge.
+They cart away the valuables when the guards fall over feeling giddy in their heads and numb in their limbs.

-The authorities later determine that Chao is the mastermind and send constables to arrest the group in his house.
-Forewarned by Song Jiang, Chao Gai, Wu Yong, Gongsun Sheng and Liu Tang flee to the home of the Ruan brothers in a fishing village.
-When constables come for them in a bigger force, Wu Yong sets a plan to lure them into the marsh.
-Gongsun plays the role of manipulating the weather to confound the pursuers, who lose their way in the lake and are mown down by the rest.
+The authorities later determine that Chao is the mastermind of the heist and send constables to arrest the group in his house.
+Forewarned by the county magistrate's clerk Song Jiang, Chao Gai, Wu Yong, Gongsun Sheng and Liu Tang flee to the home of the Ruan brothers in a fishing village.
+When constables come for them in a bigger force, Wu Yong sets a plan to lure them into the marsh and eliminate them.
+Gongsun plays the role of manipulating the weather to confound their pursuers, who lose their way in the lake and are mown down by his group.
 After this, the seven men flee to Liangshan Marsh to seek refuge.

 At Liangshan, Chao Gai replaces the narrow-minded Wang Lun as chief, who is killed by Lin Chong.
 Gongsun Sheng takes the third position after Chao Gai and Wu Yong.

 At Liangshan

 After some time at Liangshan, Gongsun Sheng misses his mother in Jizhou, who lives alone, and decides to go visit her.
-However, his stay with his mother stretches on as he continues his study of Taoism with his master Taoist Luo.
+However, his stay with his mother stretches on for a long time as he continues his study of Taoism under his master Taoist Luo.